 Victoria is the founder and Artistic Director of Ensemble Atria, Performing Arts, Inc. Ensemble Atria has won several awards at the Midtown International Theatre Festival and The Shoebox Festival, including Best Direction for Victoria’s direction of A Stranger Here Myself and Best Actress for Victoria’s Acting in Frame 313.

 Victoria is the Founder and Artistic Director of Food of Love.
 A theatre company that brings you fine dining and Shakespeare in one unforgettable evening.
-Last year she produced the Drama Desk nominated Shake & Bake: Love’s Labour’s Lost Off Broadway at 94 Gansevoort in which Victoria plays The Princess of France and Movement Director.
+Last year she produced the Drama Desk nominated Shake & Bake: Love’s Labour’s Lost Off Broadway at 94 Gansevoort in which she was also The Princess of France and Movement Director.
 This year Food of Love partnered with Third Rail Projects to bring you Midsummer: a Banquet Off Broadway, in which Victoria served as Creative Producer, Dramaturge, and played Titania and Hippolyta.

 Proud to have performed in Texas, Oklahoma, Illinois, Pennsylvania, Maryland, Florida and England, Victoria is proudest of all to currently be a working actor in New York City.
 She is delighted to be a member of AEA, SAG-AFTRA, and an SDC Associate.
-She resides in Manhattan with her much loved dog, Max (like Ariel) because she, too, is a mermaid.
 She continues to sing show tunes, read Shakespeare, and dance every day.
 “More Life.”